London Borough of Havering

+The neighbouring districts (clockwise from south) are the London boroughs of Bexley (across the River Thames), Barking and Dagenham and Redbridge, the Essex districts of Epping Forest and Brentwood, and the unitary authority of Thurrock, also in Essex.

 History

-The London Borough of Havering was created in 1965 by the combined former area of the Municipal Borough of Romford and Hornchurch Urban District which had been transferred to Greater London from Essex by the London Government Act 1963.
-The name originates from the Royal Liberty of Havering which covered broadly, but not exactly the same area, and had been abolished in 1892.

 Early history

 Modern settlement originated in Anglo-Saxon times when it consisted of Havering Palace and the surrounding lands that belonged to the king.
 The palace itself is known to have existed since at least the reign of Edward the Confessor when it was one of his primary residences.
 The area formed a liberty from 1465 which included the parishes of Havering-atte-Bower, Hornchurch and Romford.

 The name Havering appears in documents from around the 12th century.
 The origins of this name have been debated by historians since the Middle Ages when it was linked to the legend of Edward the Confessor and a mystical ring returned to him by Saint John the Apostle.
-The event being commemorated in stained glass (from about 1407) in a chapel at Romford, that was dedicated to the king.
+This event has been commemorated in stained glass (from about 1407) in a chapel at Romford dedicated to the king.